Restored log cabin sheds new light on a historical Western Maryland Black community

 “Our hope is in attracting attention to the Jonathan Street project, it attracts attention to the whole Jonathan Street corridor,” she said.
 “It’s very clear that this is not intended to be gentrification.”

 An archaeology team from the Maryland Department of Transportation, which researches significant sites around the state, excavated the ground behind the cabin.
 Among their discoveries was a pierced dime, believed to be a type of protective amulet and evidence of African Americans who lived there later on.
 City and census records indicate that some of the home’s earliest residents were German immigrants.
-Its first Black resident, Annie Bentley, likely moved in sometime around the 1880s.
+Its first Black resident, Annie Bentley, probably moved in sometime around the 1880s.

 During segregation, Jonathan Street was a refuge for Hagerstown’s African Americans and others passing through the area.